 An upward trend in emission levels for civil aviation is observed from 1990 to 2019, which is explained by the increasing number of LTO cycles.
 Nevertheless, the propagation of more modern aircrafts in the fleet slows down the trend in the most recent years.
 There has also been a decrease in the number of domestic flights from 2000, although a new increasing trend in the last couple of years has been registered.
 Year 2020 is to be considered separately, because the aviation sector was severely hit by the pandemic measures: domestic flights in 2020 were about the 52% of the 2019, while international flights during 2020 were the 34% of the flights of the previous year.
-In year 2021 is higher by 39% in domestic flights and by 35% in International flights in comparison with year 2020 respectively.
+In year 2022 domestic flights have increased by 37%, while international flights have increased by 80% in comparison with year 2021.
 Aviation is not a key category.